 If you are into art, there are tons of galleries or if climbing 14er’s (14,000 foot peaks) is your bag, it’s a great place to be as there are at least 6 or 7 close by.

 This is a no frills city so if 5 star accommodations and restuarants are preferred, this may not be a great option for you!

 Where to Stay:

-Because it is a small no-frills town, lodging can be a challenge.
+Because Salida is a small, no-frills town, lodging can be a challenge.
 There are tons of airbnbs, but Sean and I decided to stay at a renovated 1950’s motel called the Amigo Motor Lodge.
 The minute I saw the photos on line and read their story, I was in love with this place.
 It was equally as charming in person.

 I have a huge appreciation for attention to detail – everything is perfectly placed here.
 From the bathroom, artwork, bedding accessories, glassware, to the free coffee, yogurt and fruit in the morning, and the quotes on the marquis outside.
 They invested in this property and they did it right.
 The rooms are small as you would expect from a motel, but that didn’t bother us.
 Humor is a large part of their brand – which is a huge attraction!

 A place to chill for breakfast or any other time you’d like more space!

 Nature survival instead of a bible….that’s a first!